rjlupinek/odp-gcpapptest/GettingStarted.md

 ### Service Now Tickets

+#### Note: ServiceNow ticket links and catalogs are still being developed.
+We will update links once catalog request are finalized.
+As of now this process is mannula and needs coordination with ICE team.

 The application team will be responsible submitting a service now ticket for the following configurations:

 * Pilot project request
    * Request a pilot project when you are first setting up your project in GCP and need to work through permissions and API requirements.
-   * Specific team members will receive project ownership privileges.
+   * Specific team members will receive project ownership privileges (only in pilot).
-   * This service request will generate ticket that is sent to the ICE / GCAP team.
+   * This service request will generate ticket that is sent to the ICE / GCAP team and necessary approval process.
-   * Three separate GCP Projects will be created with the same groups and permissions applied.
+   *
 * Dev, Test, Prod projects request
-   * Request these projects to be setup when you are ready to deploy your application in production.
+   * Request these projects to be setup when you are ready to deploy your application in dev, test or production.
-   * This service request will generate ticket that is sent to the ICE / GCAP team.
+   * This service request will generate ticket that is sent to the ICE / GCAP team and necessary approvals.
-   * Three separate GCP Projects will be created with the same groups and permissions applied.
+   * Three separate GCP Projects (dev, test and prod will be created with the same groups and permissions applied.
    * Your team will not receive project ownership privileges.
-   * Specific team members will receive the priveleges required to deploy this template application into App Engine.
+IAM and roles management is shared responsibility betweeen ICE and application team.
+   * Roles and permission needs to be adjusted for group or servive account as needed by submitting service now tickets.
+We recomment using pilot environment to hash out services, api, roles and permission needed in higher environment.
    * Additional privilege changes must be provided in separate service requests.